 Google collects patient lab results, diagnoses, hospitalization records and other categories from Ascension — items that complete the entire health histories of millions of patients, including their full names and dates of birth.

 As also written by the Forbes newspaper, Ascension staff uploads this data to Google's Cloud servers.
 In return, he has access to a search engine to find information about patients such as known medical problems, test results and medications.

 Is it legal?

 Difficult to say.
 For me no. A press release released just yesterday by Ascension officially announced its partnership with Google on the Nightingale Project.
-In the statement he added that all the work related to his "Engagement with Google complies with the rules" e "Backed by a solid commitment in terms of security and data protection".
+In the statement he added that all the work related to his “engagement with Google complies with the rules” e “backed by a solid commitment to security and data protection”.
 It did not recognize whether patient data was collected and used by Google without their consent.